-What does it take us today to get a change from a developer’s computer into the hands of a real user in production?
+What does it take to get a change from a developer’s computer into the hands of a real user in production?

-Once you’re there you can pat yourselves on the backs because you finally collectively understand what it takes to ship a change to your users.
+Well done!
+You finally collectively understand what it takes to ship a change to your users today.
 Now it’s time to crank up the heat and find ways to improve.

 So what?
-This is just a bunch of sticky notes.
+This is just a bunch of colorful sticky notes.
 What’s the big deal?

 You’re a software team.
 The only software that matters is the one your users can use.
 Getting your software into the hands of your users efficiently and frequently is important.
-Continuous Delivery (CD, or “CI/CD” as everyone seems to call it by now) has emerged as a practice to help you pull that off.
-Doing CD effectively is a game changer.
-I’m not making this shit up, we’ve got great research to back this up.
+Continuous Delivery (CD) has emerged as a practice to help you pull that off, and doing it effectively is a proven game changer.

-Chances are that you claim to “do CI/CD” but you’re lying to yourself because all you’ve got is an automated build running on every pull request someone puts out there (that doesn’t even qualify as “CI”, my friend!).
-Or maybe you’re stuck in the dark ages and haven’t taken any steps towards automating build, test, deployment to release software to production reliably and frequently.
-And maybe, just maybe, you’re actually doing CD quite well already, but somehow your deployment pipeline has grown so large by now that you don’t really quite know all the things that happen.
+These days a lot of software development teams claim to “do CI/CD” but all they’ve got is an automated build running on every pull request someone puts out there (it’s hard to even classify that as Continuous Integration) and deploying to production involves a lot of manual hand-holding.
+Other teams are stuck in the dark ages and haven’t taken any steps towards automating build, test, deployment to release software to production reliably and frequently.
+Even if your team is doing CD properly, your path to production might have grown so complex that you don’t know all the things that happen.
 Or you secretly loathe the fact that you’ve got to retrigger your pipeline about twice per day because these stupid integration tests are constantly breaking for no good reason.
-Look, we all struggle with these things, we’re all on a different part of this journey, and there’s always something to improve about your path to production.
-And that’s why you want to explicitly map it out with a “Path to Production Mapping” exercise.
+We all struggle with these things one way or another.
+We’re all on a different part of this journey, and there’s always something to improve about your path to production.
+And that’s why you want to explicitly map it out.

 Running this exercise can help you to: